February 6-10, 2019 Annual Cabin Trip: (109 Photos)

 56. A few birch tips were dropped in the centre to hopefully attract a bunny or two.

 55. By suppertime it started to get a little stormy with 5cm or so forecasted overnight.
-Taking advantage of the snow I took project REV for a few rips up and down the pond to scratch the 'ol skidoo itch.
-Its a terrible winter for snowmobiling but at least I'll manage to burn off some of the old gas.
+Taking advantage of the fresh snow I took Project Powertek REV for a few rips up and down the pond to scratch the ol' snowmobile itch.
+It's a terrible winter for snowmobiling but at least I'll manage to burn off some of the old gas.

 53.